Today's Saturday • 10 mins read

 - Research showed employees with a more positive mindset made more coping efforts when expecting a high workload.

-- Studies in both animals and people show stress promotes inflammation.
+- Studies in both animals and people show that stress promotes inflammation.
 Intense stress over-activates the immune system, leading to a strong inflammatory response.

 5. Less likelihood of sadness and symptoms of depression

+Depression affects over 100 million people worldwide.
 The American Psychological Association (APA) recommends treatment with 10 psychotherapy sessions combined with antidepressant medication for moderate to severe depression.

 However, both interventions are costly.